yukeiyang/xray/README.md

 It's clean, integrates 6 packages only, luci, irqbalance, xray-core, v2ray-geosite, v2ray-geoip, luci-app-xray.

-You should adjust & switch lan/wan port after you flash this firmware on your x86 router.
+You should adjust and switch lan/wan port after you flash this firmware on your x86 router.

 admin ip: 192.168.1.1
 lan port: LAN1